federicogarzarelli/portfolio-allocation/README.md

 # Todo List
+- [ ] Implement and test momentum and trending strategies
+- [ ] Assign weight to money market, instead of cash, for assets excluded by trend or momentum
+- [ ] Integrate the database in the backtesting engine
+- [ ] Create a GUI (Googlesheet or dash)
-- [x] Add drawdown plots (for portfolio and assets)
+- [X] Add drawdown plots (for portfolio and assets)
-- [x] Add money withdrawal functionality
+- [X] Add money withdrawal functionality
-- [ ] Create a script to create and execute orders on IBKR (paper trading and live)
+- [X] Create a script to create and execute orders on IBKR (paper trading and live) __Separate repository__
-- [ ] think about alarms if something is going wrong (e.g. Telegram)
 - [ ] Integrate asset rotation strategy with risk parity (comparison with RP) __Implemented: results are wrong__
 - [X] Check money drawdown in report that is probably wrong
 - [X] Clean yearly data and add functionality to run backtest on them, regression testing